microsoft/Tx/Doc/PlaybackInternals.md

 ## Dealing with heterogeneity
 Life would be easy if everyone was tracing like IIS does.

-Unfortunately:

-- There is difference between Manifest and Classic providers.
+Unfortunately, there is difference between Manifest and Classic providers:

-> In Manifest providers events are identified with { ProviderId, EventId, Version }.
+- In Manifest providers events are identified with { ProviderId, EventId, Version }.

-> In Classic providers events are identified as { EventGuid, Opcode, Version }
+- In Classic providers events are identified as { EventGuid, Opcode, Version }

-- There are many other formats completely different from ETW
+There are many other formats completely different from ETW

 Thus the real implementation of Playback contains few more parts: